Sunday, December 31, 2006

 Contemporary Reads: Enduring Love

+This 1997 novel by Ian McEwan has been remarked as having one of the most beautifully written opening chapters in contemporary literature.
+Enduring Love opens with a balloning tragic accident in which Oxford professor John Logan dies.
 One of the men who tried to save him is science journalist Joe who had been out on a picnic with his partner Clarissa.
 Later that night at their London flat Joe receives a telephone call from Jed Parry who tells him that he loves him before Joes hangs up.

 Soon, it will become apparent that Jed suffers from de Clérembault syndrome or erotomania.
 Jed starts to stalk Joe and sends him several letters.
 At first, Joe keeps all this to himself for a couple of days until he decides to confide in Clarissa.
 Clarissa dismisses Jed as a harmless crank.
 However, as Joe does some research into de Clémbrault he becomes very worried about his own safety as he learns that people who suffer that condition may appear harmless at the start they always reach a point when they become violent and dangerous.
 Joe's preocupation is construed by Clarissa as obsession and, as a result, their relationship suffers and she eventually moves into another bedroom.